Keypoint Detection

 x

-= the width of the bounding box
+= the width of the bounding boxheight

-= the height of the bounding box
+= the height of the bounding boxclass

-= an array of keypoint predictions
+= an array of keypoint predictionsx

-= name of keypoint
+= name of keypointclass_id

-= id of keypoint, maps to skeleton vertices
+= id of keypoint, maps to skeletonvertices

 = confidence that the keypoint has correct position, and is visible (not occluded or deleted)